tensorlakeai/indexify/docs/docs/examples/mistral/pdf-summarization-cookbook.md

 You can also experiment with different Mistral models by changing the `model_name` parameter.

 ## Conclusion

 While the example might look simple, there are some unique advantages of using Indexify for this -

-- **Scalable and Highly Availability:** Indexify server can be deployed on a cloud and it can process 1000s of PDFs uploaded into it, and if any step in the pipeline fails it automatically retries on another machine.
+1. **Scalable and Highly Availability**: Indexify server can be deployed on a cloud and it can process 1000s of PDFs uploaded into it, and if any step in the pipeline fails it automatically retries on another machine.
-- **Flexibility:** You can use any other PDF extraction model we used here doesn't work for the document you are using.
+2. **Flexibility**: You can use any other [PDF extraction model](https://docs.getindexify.ai/usecases/pdf_extraction/) we used here doesn't work for the document you are using.
--

 ## Next Steps

 - Learn more about Indexify on our docs - https://docs.getindexify.ai